-For a Utah resident shareholder, enter the amount from their federal Schedule K-1, box 10.
+For a Utah resident shareholder, enter the amount from their federal Schedule

-For a nonresident shareholder, enter the pro rata share of apportioned Utah other income (loss) included in the amount reported on the Utah Schedule A, line 12.
+For a nonresident revised instructions. the pro rata share of apportioned Utah reported on Utah Schedule A, line 12.

-Enter the description as shown on the Schedule K in the space provided.
+Enter the description as shown on Schedule K in the space provided.